jdi-docs/jdi-light/source/includes/_theory.md

 ## Smart Locators
 ### Smart locators example
-Let's assume you have a uniform method to locate most of the elements (for example, most of the elements involved in UI test automation have a predictable id, or a name, or a special attribute to locate them.)
+Let's assume you have a uniform method to locate most of the elements (for example, most of the elements involved in UI test automation have a predictable id, or a name, or a special attribute used to locate them.)

 Let's assume you have `@UI("[ui=last-name]") public TextField lastName`  element in JDI.
-In this case you simplify it to `public TextField lastName` and omit the locator.
+In this case you can simplify it to `public TextField lastName` and omit the locator.

 Now for more complex example.
 Suppose you have the following HTML: